President & CEO

 Carlos is a software industry veteran with more than 20 years of leadership experience.
 Before joining MongoDB, he was senior vice president of sales at ClearSlide, Inc., a leading provider of sales management software, where he drove the enterprise sales strategy.<...>

-Meagen brings more than 19 years of experience in the high-tech industry to her role at MongoDB.
+Meagen brought more than 19 years of experience in the high-tech industry to her role at MongoDB.
 She has been recognized as one of the Top 50 most retweeted by mid-sized marketers according to AdWeek and one of the Top 25 B2B Marketing Influencers according to InsideView.<...>

-Michael brings more than 20 years of financial management and business experience to his role as CFO of MongoDB.
+Michael brought more than 20 years of financial management and business experience to his role as CFO of MongoDB.
 Michael has a strong background in finance, strategy and business operations and a track record of helping high growth companies scale successfully.<...>

-Andrew joined MongoDB in 2013 as a transactional lawyer with experience advising growing technology companies in all aspects of their business.
+Andrew joined MongoDB as a transactional lawyer with experience advising growing technology companies in all aspects of their business.
 He is a corporate and commercial attorney with extensive in-house and law firm experience.<...>

 Alan Chhabra is responsible for Worldwide Partners at MongoDB which include System Integrators, ISVs, and Technology Alliances.
 Before joining the company, Alan was responsible for WW Cloud & Data Center Automation Sales at BMC Software managing a $200M annual revenue business unit that touched over 1000 customers.<...>

 Andrew is MongoDB’s SVP of Engineering.
 He oversees the development efforts around the core MongoDB products including the MongoDB server, drivers, cloud services, education and integration tools.
 Andrew joined MongoDB in 2012 and was responsible for the creation of MongoDB University.<...>

 VP of Engineering, Cloud Services